stop1204/eee4464-esp32/README.md

 This project demonstrates a simple IoT sensor hub using an ESP32 and an Arduino Uno.
 The ESP32 collects data from a variety of sensors and pushes the values to a Cloudflare based API.
-An Arduino Uno equipped with a MAX30102 sensor provides heart rate and blood oxygen (SpO2) measurements which are transmitted to the ESP32 via UART.
+An Arduino Uno equipped with a MAX30102 sensor provides heart rate which is transmitted to the
+ESP32 via UART.

 ## Features